 So while it’s one of our favorite ski resorts in Hokkaido, it’s not suited for everyone.

-Here it’s absolutely wild though.
-We highly recommend taking a guide for the first timer!
+Here it’s absolutely wild.
+We highly recommend taking a guide for first timers!
 It can be dangerous and you can easily get stuck if you don’t know where you are going!

-The natural environment is harsh with plenty of snow storms during peak season, but the fact that you can aim for the finest powder even in spring is one of the main reasons it’s so popular with skiers and snowboarders alike.
+The natural environment is harsh with plenty of snow storms during peak season, but the fact that you can aim for the finest powder even in spring is one of the main reasons it’s so popular with skiers and snowboarders.